jemimahmartinez/SFTP/README.md

 $ PASS 1234
 FROM SERVER: !Logged in
 ```
+> The following commands can only be used when the user is logged in and has been authenticated into the remote system
 #### TYPE
+This command tells the server how to store the files through ASCII (A) or Binary (B) or Continuous (C)

 #### LIST
+This command lists the files in the specified directory in either a verbose (V) or formatted (F) way

 #### CDIR
+This command will change the current working directory on the remote host to the argument passed

 #### KILL
+This command will delete the file you specified from the remote system

 #### NAME
+This command renames the old-file-spec to be new-file-spec on the remote system

 ### DONE
+This command tells the remote system that you are done
 ```
 $ DONE
 FROM SERVER: +Server closing connection